luxury Ecuador tours travel

 Frederic Edwin Church, Cotopaxi, 1855, oil on canvas, 28 x 42 inches.

-Upon arrival in Quito, you'll be escorted to the two-century-old Hacienda La Carriona, whose stone courtyard and garden hint of the exuberant Spanish colonial lifestyle.
-During a five-day overland excursion along the "Avenue of the Volcanoes", from Cotopaxi, the highest active volcano on earth, to Antisana, you'll admire the magnificent landscape that inspired Frederic Edwin Church's epic paintings of the Andes.
+Upon arrival in Quito, you will be escorted to the two-century-old Hacienda La Carriona, whose stone courtyard and garden hint of the exuberant Spanish colonial lifestyle.
+During a five-day overland excursion along the "Avenue of the Volcanoes", from Cotopaxi, the highest active volcano on earth, to Antisana, you will admire the magnificent landscape that inspired Frederic Edwin Church's epic paintings of the Andes.

-Soak in the hot springs of Papallacta, "barter with the natives" in the mystical Otavalo Valley, visit authentic workshops in artisans' pueblos and recapture the spirit of old Spanish days while staying in two other historic haciendas: Zuleta, established in 1691, and San Agustín de Callo, the 15th century Inca palace from which Atahualpa administered the Kingdom of Quito, now called Ecuador.
-As an Inka's client you'll sleep in one of the Inca rooms.
+Soak in the hot springs of Papallacta, visit authentic workshops in artisans' pueblos, "barter with the natives" in the mystical Otavalo Valley and recapture the spirit of old Spanish days while staying in two other historic haciendas: Zuleta, established in 1691, and San Agustín de Callo, the 15th century Inca palace from which Atahualpa ruled the Kingdom of Quito, now called Ecuador.
+As an Inka's client you will sleep in one of the Inca rooms.
 Who knows -- maybe even Atahualpa's!

 What Luxury Link has to say about Historic Haciendas of the Andes.